How to Participate in the NW RISCC network:

 News

-This team-up style webinar will consist of two presentations that explore the effects of invasive grasses, climate change, and their interactions, on coastal sand dune ecosystems.
-The talks will span the latest research on ecosystem transformation and services, to management that supports resilient habitats for native species.
+This team-up style webinar consisted of two presentations and explored the effects of invasive grasses, climate change, and their interactions, on coastal sand dune ecosystems.
+The talks spanned the latest research on ecosystem transformation and services, to management that supports resilient habitats for native species.

 Visit our 2023 symposium page for an event summary and presentation recordings!